15 Best Things To Do In Odessa, TX - Karta.com

 8. Ratliff Stadium

-Ratliff Stadium, located in Odessa, Texas, is a beloved venue in West Texas, known for hosting high school football games and community events.
+Ratliff Stadium is a beloved venue in West Texas, known for hosting high school football games and community events.
 Opened in 1982, the stadium is the home field for Odessa High School’s Bronchos and Permian High School’s Panthers, two of the most iconic high school football programs in the state.
 Named after Roy Ratliff, a former superintendent of the Ector County Independent School District, the stadium honors his contributions to the local education system.
 If you're wondering what to do in Odessa, catching a game at Ratliff Stadium is a must.

 With a seating capacity of 19,302, Ratliff Stadium is among the largest high school football venues in the country.
 Its size and amenities make it a hotspot for local sports, attracting thousands of fans on game nights.
 The grass field adds to the traditional football atmosphere, while the video-capable scoreboard enhances the experience.
 Attending an event at Ratliff Stadium offers a taste of local culture and community spirit.